-The Series X and XII mortgage bonds can be deployed up to 90% of the cost of a property under a first or second charge on that property.
+The Series X.2 and XII mortgage bonds can be deployed up to 90% of the cost of a property under a first or second charge on that property.
 If it is a second charge, the total debt, including mortgage bonds, cannot exceed 90%.
 These mortgage bonds can be reallocated to different properties from time to time as required.

-On March 25, 2021, \$2.0 million of Series X.1 mortgage bonds matured. \$1.0 million of these mortgage bonds were paid out and \$1.0 million were extended to September 25, 2021.
+On March 25, 2021, \$2.0 million of Series X.1 mortgage bonds matured. \$1.0 million of these mortgage bonds were paid out at that time.
+The remaining \$1.0 million were extended to September 25, 2021 and were repaid on that date.